 Material Requirements Planning (MRP) Method

 Material Requirements Planning is an inventory control method in which the manufacturers order the inventory after considering the sales forecast.
-MRP system integrates data from various areas of the business where inventory is utilized.
-Based on the data and demand in the market, order for new inventory is placed with the material suppliers.
+MRP system integrates data from various areas of the business where inventory exists.
+Based on the data and demand in the market, the manager would carefully place the order for new inventory with the material suppliers.

 Economic Order Quantity (EOQ) Model

 Economic Order Quantity technique focuses on taking a decision regarding how much quantity of inventory should the company order at any point of time and when should they place the order.
-In this model, inventory is reordered when it reaches the minimum level.
+In this model, the store manager will reorder the inventory when it reaches the minimum level.
 EOQ model helps to save the ordering cost and carrying costs incurred while placing the order.
-With EOQ model the organization is able to place the right quantity of inventory.
+With the EOQ model, the organization is able to place the right quantity of inventory.

 Minimum Safety Stocks

-The minimum safety stock is the level of inventory which an organization maintains to avoid stock out situation.
-It is the level at which the new order is placed before the existing inventory is over.
+The minimum safety stock is the level of inventory which an organization maintains to avoid the stock-out situation.
+It is the level when we place the new order before the existing inventory is over.
 Like for example, if the total inventory in an organization is 18,000 units, they place a new order when the inventory reaches 15,000 units.
-Therefore, the 3,000 units of inventory shall form part of minimum safety stock level.
+Therefore, the 3,000 units of inventory shall form part of the minimum safety stock level.

-VED stands for Vital essential and desirable.
+VED stands for Vital Essential and Desirable.
 Organizations mainly use this technique for controlling spare parts of inventory.
-Like, high level of inventory is required for vital parts that are very costly and essential for production.
+Like, a higher level of inventory is required for vital parts that are very costly and essential for production.
 Others are essential spare parts, whose absence may slow down the production process, hence it is necessary to maintain such inventory.
 Similarly, an organization can maintain a low level of inventory for desirable parts, which are not often required for production.